 Christopher B. Berendt concentrates his practice in the design and operations of the energy and environmental markets.
-He counsels clients on matters ranging from regulatory development and market strategy to advanced commodity and service procurements (retail and wholesale) and project/portfolio developments and financings.
+He counsels clients on matters ranging from regulatory development and market strategy to advanced commodity and service procurements (retail and wholesale), M&A and project/portfolio developments and financings.
 He is focused on the rise of distribution level resources.

 Working with clients at all stages of energy and sustainability project development, Chris counsels on screening, structuring, and developing and financing projects for hosts, developers and investors.
 He also assists clients undertaking advanced energy commodity, service and equipment procurements.

 Chris has assisted with pioneering efforts in the pooled origination, financing and securitization of clean energy project portfolios and to employ smart grid and microgrid technologies as dynamically managed load and onsite generation is becoming an asset in the power markets.
 He is a founder of, and counsel to, the Microgrid Resources Coalition (MRC) and represents leading microgrid development projects.

 In recent years Chris has supported a number of leading clean tech deals, including a Project Finance Magazine Deal of the Year for 2012 and a Bond Buyer Deal of the Year for 2013.
 Chris was named to the CleanTech 100 by LMG Clean Technology & Renewable Energy, the peer reviewed guide to the top 100 attorneys in the United States who practice in the clean technology and renewable energy space.

 Further, he has represented some of the largest compliance entities and offset developers working in the carbon markets and on their design since inception.
-Chris has long taught on market regulatory and transactional issues, most recently lecturing on DER integration at Princeton’s Woodrow Wilson School and automated contract systems/blockchain technology at the MIT Media Lab.
-Chris started his career on Capitol Hill drafting energy and environmental market design legislation and has testified before Congress.
+Chris has lectured on market regulatory and transactional issues for many years, most recently presenting on DER integration at Princeton’s Woodrow Wilson School and automated contract systems/blockchain technology at the MIT Media Lab.
+Chris started his career on Capitol Hill, drafting energy and environmental market design legislation, and has testified before Congress.